groves/groves.github.io/content/posts/why_ate.md

 [windows terminal hyperlinks]: https://github.com/microsoft/terminal/pull/7251
 [alacritty hyperlinks]: https://github.com/alacritty/alacritty/pull/6139

-That critical mass of terminals means more applications can emit links.
+That critical mass of terminals meant more applications can emit links.
-Your compiler or test runner or [recursive grep][ripgrep] can now link to a character in a line in a file they think you might find interesting.
+Your compiler or test runner or [recursive grep][ripgrep] could link to a character in a line in a file they thought you might find interesting.
-I wanted to be able to navigate those links and open them in my editor easily as part of my workflow.
+I wanted to press one key in my editor to run my compiler or test runner in a separate terminal pane which then navigated to the first error if any.

 I wrote [ate] to do that.
 Before we get into what ate does, let's talk about how terminal links work and make it possible.